The BCCA Board of Directors guides the mission and vision

 Mike Fawcett, Board Member - Brock White Construction Materials

-Mike believes strongly that collaboration and communication is the necessary foundation to continue to build and strengthen our association and feels privileged to represent our members across the North, while working alongside his fellow directors as they collectively provide governance to the NRCA and the BCCA.
+He believes that collaboration and communication are the foundation required to build our association.
+He feels privileged to represent our members across the North while working alongside his fellow directors as they collectively provide governance to the NRCA and the BCCA.

 Roger Yager, Board Member - Knappett Projects

 Roger is Vice President of Knappett Projects Inc. in Victoria and holds P. Eng., BSc Eng., and a GSC PM degrees.

 Roger's commitment to more than a decade of volunteerism on industry boards stems from his awareness that the associations provide an elevated opportunity for participation in industry issues.
 This commitment also comes from his sincere belief that they are a venue for manifesting change that can benefit everyone in the sector.

 His willingness to lend his industry experience to guide the provincial organization, tackling issues that are relevant across BC, meshes perfectly with his advice to youth: “Don’t be a bystander.
 Participate and contribute – it makes everyone better."